Early Career Doctorates Project

 - Establish common definitions for doctorate recipients who are in the early years of their careers (e.g., postdocs, junior faculty, and other nonfaculty researchers) that can be applied across and within employment sectors.

 - Methodological Study, completed spring 2013.
 The study tested the effectiveness of collecting data from recent doctorate recipients through their employers.

-- Pilot Survey, fall 2013.
-Study results are being used to guide the fall launch of the pilot Early Career Doctorates Survey; its findings will be published in 2014.
+- Pilot Survey, fall 2014.
+Study results are being used to guide the launch of the pilot Early Career Doctorates Survey; its findings will be published in 2016.

 Survey Population for the Methodological Study and Pilot Survey

 All individuals who earned their first doctorate within the past 10 years and who are working in one of the following areas of employment: